Bingi-Man/LLM-Tweaks/README.md

 * **NVIDIA Triton Inference Server:**  As mentioned earlier, Triton is a robust and feature-rich inference server widely used in Linux environments.
 It's a strong choice for production LLM deployments.
 * **OpenLLM:** OpenLLM is an open-source platform specifically focused on serving LLMs.
 It provides a user-friendly interface and tools for deploying and managing LLMs on Linux.
 OpenLLM often integrates with other open-source tools and frameworks.
 * **Kubernetes Integration:**  Many inference servers, including Triton and OpenLLM, are designed to integrate well with Kubernetes for container orchestration, scalability, and high availability in Linux-based cloud environments.
-* **Linux Environment Compatibility:**  Inference servers like Triton and OpenLLM are primarily designed for and well-supported on Linux operating systems.
-Linux provides a stable, performant, and customizable environment for deploying and running these servers.
-* **System Administration and Monitoring:**  Deploying inference servers requires system administration skills for Linux server management, network configuration, security hardening, and monitoring server performance and health.

-**VII.
-Emerging Trends**

-The field of LLM optimization is rapidly evolving.
-Here are some emerging trends to watch:

-*   Hardware Specialization: NPUs and specialized AI accelerators.
 *   Sparse Attention: Reducing the computational cost of attention.
 *   State Space Models (SSMs): Alternative architectures to Transformers (e.g., Mamba).